 Republican U.S. Sen. Tom Cotton talks to reporters after filing for re-election at the Arkansas state Capitol in Little Rock, Arkansas on Monday, November 4, 2019.

-Doyle Webb, chairman of the Republican Party of Arkansas, is shown speaking in this file photo.
+Former Republican Party of Arkansas Chairman Doyle Webb is shown speaking in this file photo.

 Democratic Party of Arkansas Chairman Michael John Gray of Augusta is shown in this file photo.